Postal schedule for Veterans Day - Santa Barbara News-Press

-Although there will be no regular mail service, Priority Mail Express is delivered 365 days a year and will be delivered on Nov.
-11, according to a news release.
+Although there will be no regular mail service, Priority Mail Express is delivered 365 days a year and will be delivered on Thursday.

 Stamps, meanwhile, are available at most grocery, pharmacy and convenience stores.